BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 In contrast, conspiracy theorists do not bear the burden of this demanding verification process.
 They can simply draw upon fringe and unvalidated stories, presenting them in an entertaining, sensational style akin to news pornography.

-Believing in a conspiracy theory is akin to being the prisoner in Plato's cave, presuming that everyone else is in fact the in prison.
+Believing in a conspiracy theory is akin to being the prisoner in Plato's cave, presuming that everyone else is in fact in prison.
 The most effective remedy is to harbor doubts about our own competence, to be skeptical of ourselves, and to maintain self-awareness at a metacognitive level.
 The goal is not merely to be smart but to be wise.
 In the case of the climate crisis there is no room for alternative truths.